-While extroverts gain energy from meeting new people and being sociable, introverts gain their energy from time spent alone.
+While extroverts gain energy from meeting people and being sociable, introverts gain their energy from time spent alone.
 This is why introverts find meeting new people draining.
-In addition, empaths are very sensitive to other people’s mood and energy.
+In addition, empaths are very sensitive to other people’s moods and energy.
 Because they pick up on every nuance of behaviour they can also find socialising tiring.

 Sometimes us introverts can feel like there is something wrong with us, but this is not true.
 Introverts are sociable and enjoy spending time with others.
 However, we need a balance between socialising and spending time alone to recharge.

 Here are five reasons why meeting new people is draining for introverts and empaths, plus some ways to find balance and enjoy being an introvert or empath.

 1. Introverts are very self-aware